PoisotLab/ms_network_prediction/manuscript.md

 potential for including external sources of data for improving our prediction of interaction networks.
 For example, @Krasnov2016TraPhy collected traits data for this system that could be added to the model, in addition or in substitution to latent variables derived from observed interactions.
-As in
-@fig:conceptual, this highlights how much data sources can be consumed by models predicting species interactions.

 # Predicting species interaction networks across space: challenges and opportunities